eudoroolivares2016/graph-vizual/README.md

 # GraphViz#

-This repo is to visualize graph-database data in a
+This repo is to visualize graph-database data in a nice Ui features are to search the graph database, a query helper to build searches for those less familiar with the gremlin graph query language the ability to manipulate the labels of the graph database, as well as saving out query histories

 ## Dependencies ##
 Node.js